merjemmm/ny_air_quality/README.md

 Is there any correlation between the PM, Ozone, and NO2 measures?

-It might be interesting if they each peak at certain times or if any patterns emerge between them since they are all meant to measure the air quality
+It might be interesting if they each peak at certain times or if any patterns emerge between them since they are all meant to measure the air quality.

 ### Methodology and Findings